apache/incubator-devlake-website/docs/GettingStarted/DockerComposeSetup.md

 ## Upgrade to a newer version

+Please note: **Back up your Grafana dashboards** before upgrade if you have modified/customized any dashboards.
+You can re-import these dashboards to Grafana after the upgrade.

 1. Run `docker-compose down` to stop services;
 2. Open file "docker-compose.yml".
 Change the image tags of "grafana", "devlake" and "config-ui" to the new version, and save;
-3. Run `docker-compose up -d` start DevLake services.
+3. Run `docker-compose up -d` to start DevLake services.

 Please check the [upgrade doc](Upgrade.md) for more information.